 At the 2019 trade deadline, the Wild moved on from Granlund, trading the 26-year-old forward to the Predators for Kevin Fiala.
 This move brought a younger, cost-controlled forward to Minnesota while giving Nashville more offensive talent to their already strong roster.

-Unfortunately for Granlund and the Predators, things did not work out.
-In 79 games with the franchise, he only posted 35 points, well below his career totals with the Wild.
-Fiala, on the other hand, scored 51 points during the 2019-20 season, showing that he could be a new face of hockey in Minnesota.
+Unfortunately for Granlund and the Predators, things have not worked out as well as planned.
+In 2019-20, he played 63 games and only posted 30 points, well below his career totals with the Wild.
+Fiala, on the other hand, scored 54 points, showing that he could be one of the new faces of hockey in Minnesota.

 10. Dylan McIlrath – New York Rangers